 In 2015, Ekhart Wycik was appointed Music Director at the Festival Inese Galante, Riga/Latvia.

 Wycik graduated „summa cum laude“ from the Robert Schumann University of Music in Düsseldorf, with majors in conducting and minors in music history and philosophy.
 After continuing his studies in Vienna, he continued his education through master classes with Heinz Rögner, Sergiu Celibidache and Leif Segerstam of the Sibelius Academy in Helsinki and was accepted into the „Conductors Pool“ of the National German Music Council.

 During his studies, he was granted a fellowship from the German Academic Exchange Program for an International Master Class in Vienna, where he was finalist and Prize winner.
 Besides stipends from the Richard Wagner Society and the Verona Opera Festival, he won the Furtwängler Conducting Prize in Mürzzuschlag, Austria, with the conducting of Stravinsky’s Concerto „Dumbarton Oaks“.

-Ekhart Wycik served as assistant to Maestro Gustav Kuhn, from whom he continues to receive musical support and artistic advice, at the Gustav-Mahler-Festival Dobbiaco/Italy and in Salzburg/Austria.
+Ekhart Wycik served as assistant to Maestro Gustav Kuhn at the Gustav-Mahler-Festival Dobbiaco/Italy and in Salzburg/Austria.
 In 2005, Wycik was appointed Director of the Contemporary Music Concert Series of the Tyrolian Summer Festival in Erl/Austria, where he assisted ELEKTRA, TRISTAN, Wagner’s RING and Maestro Kuhn’s cycles of Mahler, Bruckner, and Brahms symphonies.